 I have provided some examples below.
 Please understand these examples are cultural stereotypes and do NOT apply to individual families.
 You must use your common sense as well as sensitive information gathering skills to decide whether an idividual’s culture is impacting on perceived communicative behaviour.

 - Islamic children may demonstrate passivity in the presence of an authority figure – which could be interpreted as a communication difficulty by western standards.

 - Similarly, In countries such as China and Japan, eye contact is not a marker of social communication as it is in western cultures.
 Reduced eye contact can often be considered appropriate in these countries, yet would present as a red flag for social difficulties in The West.

 - In Pakistani families, fathers are not encouraged to take part in direct child care.
 However, fathers are considered the major decision maker for health care, education, and money spending matters in a family.
 Consequently, the major responsibility lies on the mother’s’ shoulders for childcare and rearing.
 This is NOT the case with all Pakistani families.

 - In some African cultures, intense eye contact is seen as aggressive, confrontational and extremely disrespectful.
 This would prove important not only when observing and assessing the child’s communicative ability, but also when communicating with family members.

-As educators, we must sensible not to assume cultural stereotypes are not assumed and we must be sensitive to those behaviours that appear communicative but are embedded in culture rather than a manifestation of specific difficulties.
+As educators, we must ensure cultural stereotypes are not assumed and we must be sensitive to those behaviours that appear communicative but are embedded in culture rather than a manifestation of specific difficulties.

 Understanding these cultural differences can guide information gathering, and decision-making procedures; ultimately reducing the gap between what we know about the child’s communication, and the full picture.